 If employees file complaints, employers are prohibited from retaliating against them.
 In some circumstances, retaliation in the real world could occur, so it would be wise for the employee to obtain a copy of their personnel file before filing a complaint, so that they can prove past positive performance and so on, should the worst happen.

-If you are experiencing sexual harassment or you are concerned that it may be an issue in your workplace and need further information and guidance, post your legal need on Upcounsel's marketplace.
-UpCounsel only accept the top 5 percent of lawyers to its site and they come from schools such as Harvard Law or Yale Law.
-The lawyers have an average of 14 years of legal experience, and this includes working with prestigious companies like Google and Twilio.
+If you are experiencing sexual harassment or you are concerned that it may be an issue in your workplace and need further information and guidance, you can post your legal need on UpCounsel’s marketplace.
+UpCounsel accepts only the top 5 percent of lawyers to its site.
+Lawyers on UpCounsel come from law schools such as Harvard Law and Yale Law and average 14 years of legal experience, including work with or on behalf of companies like Google, Stripe, and Twilio.